Wash Woods, Virginia

-Today, the area is a Virginia state park, adjoining the federally managed Back Bay National Wildlife Refuge.
-There is still a small cemetery adjacent to the ruins of the Wash Woods Methodist church.
+Today, the area is a Virginia state park known as False Cape State Park, that adjoins the federally managed Back Bay National Wildlife Refuge.
+There is still a small cemetery adjacent to the ruins of the Wash Woods Methodist church, the steeple of which remained standing through the 1970s.
 Vandals demolished the steeple circa 1980.
 False Cape State Park's Wash Woods Environmental Education Center is housed a converted hunt club house.
 The Wash Woods Coast Guard station, built in 1917, still stands a few miles south of the site of the former town across the state line in Carova Beach.
 The former Coast Guard Station was completely restored in 1989 and is now used as a real estate office.

 In the mid-1950s, Wash Woods remained a voting precinct consisting of 13 registered voters.
 On most election days, all of the 13 voters would meet just after midnight and vote.
 Under Virginia law at that time, when all the voters of any given precinct had voted in person, the precinct could close and report the results of the voting.
 Since the state at that time was basically a Democratic state controlled by a political machine headed by U.S. Senator Harry F. Byrd, Sr., and known as the Byrd Organization all of the registered voters of the precinct always voted for the Democratic ticket.
 The results of the voting at the Wash Woods precinct was reported soon after midnight as a psychological device to promote the Democratic party, whether in local elections or in national elections.
 In the mid-1960s, during a local election, a group of local Democrats who opposed the local branch of the Byrd organization arranged for two voters to register to vote at the Wash Woods precinct.
 Those two voters then submitted their votes by mail.
 Under Virginia law, persons who had voted by mail had a right to report to their precinct on election day, pick up their previously mailed ballots, and then vote in person.
 Because these two voters had submitted their ballots by mail, the precinct could not close immediately after midnight on that election day and the psychological advantage previously offered by the precinct was lost.
 Immediately after that election, elected local officials representing the local branch of the Byrd organization dissolved the Wash Woods precinct and transferred the registered voters of that precinct to a larger adjoining precinct.